A Joint Quantum Computing, Neural Network and Embedding Theory Approach for the Derivation of the Universal Functional: Density Matrix Embedding Theory with Functional Theory

 in which the functional $\mathcal{F}$ accounts only for the interaction within the fragment.
 For our purposes, we use the DNN-functional as defined in Eq.~\eqref{equ:InBetweenFunctionalCalculation} leading to the following minimization

 Here the DNN-functional is equivalent to a density functional defined with the appropriate hopping terms of the embedded single-body Hamiltonian.

-One advantage of this approach over the regular one-shot DMET is the direct enforcement of self-consistency constraints.
+One advantage of this approach over the regular one-shot DMET, is the direct enforcement of self-consistency constraints.
 Since the particle numbers are directly tunable as input variables into the machine-learned functional, such restrictions can be directly imposed.
-As such, no additional self-consistency-runs to optimize the chemical potential are required.
+Therefore, no additional self-consistency-runs to optimize the chemical potential are required.

 The result of Eq.~\eqref{equ:FTDMETMinimization} does not directly give the ground state energy.
 Instead, it finds the minimizing 1-RDM

 where the bar indicates the minimizing argument.
 To get access to the same quantity from the DNN-functional, the Hellmann-Feynman theorem is employed (see Eq.~\ref{equ:HellmannFeynmanForFunctional}) i.e.